pcm720/nhddl/README.md

 To skip all other devices, `mode: ilink` must be present in `nhddl.yaml`.

 #### MMCE (SD2PSX, MemCard PRO2)
-The following files are required for MMCE devices:
-- `mmceman.irx`
+MMCE devices are supported with embedded module.
 To skip all other devices, `mode: mmce` must be present in `nhddl.yaml`.

 ### Storing ISO

-ISOs can be stored almost anywhere on the storage device.
+ISOs can be stored almost anywhere on the storage device, but no more than 5 directories deep.
+For example, ISOs stored in `DVD/A/B/C/D` will be scanned and added to the list, but ISOs stored in `DVD/A/B/C/D/E` will be ignored.

-Only directories that start with `.`, `$` and the following directories are ignored:
+Furthermore, directories that start with `.`, `$` and the following directories are ignored to speed up the scanning process:
  - `nhddl`
  - `APPS`
  - `ART`